mattrglobal/oidc-client-bound-assertions-spec/client-bound-end-user-assertion.md

 This specification defines how the OpenID Connect protocol can be extended so that a Client can obtain an assertion about the End-User which is bound to the Client in an authenticatable manner based on public/private key cryptography.
 This feature then enables the Client to onward present the obtained assertion to other relying parties whilst authenticating the established binding to the assertion.

-### Table of Contents
- 1. Introduction
-  1.1 Requirements Notation and Conventions
-  1.2 Terminology
-  1.3 Overview
- 2. Credential Request
-  2.1 Example
-  2.2 Credential Scope
-  2.3 Request Object
-  2.4 Response Types
-  2.5 Requesting credential claims using the "claims" request parameter 2.6 Credential Options Parameter
- 3. Credential Response
-  3.1 Credential
-  3.2 Authentication Response and Token Endpoint
- 4. Credential Offer
- 5. OpenID Provider Metadata

 {mainmatter}

-# Introduction
+# Introduction {#Introduction}

-OpenID Connect 1.0 [OpenID Connect Core 1.0] is a simple identity layer on top of the OAuth 2.0 [@!RFC6749] protocol.
+OpenID Connect 1.0 [OpenID Connect Core 1.0] is a simple identity layer on top of the OAuth 2.0 `@!RFC6749` protocol.
 It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User.

 Typically the format of the assertion obtained about the End-User in the OpenID Connect protocol, known as the `id_token` or user assertion, is said to be bearer in nature, meaning it features no authenticatable binding to the Client that requested it.
 Because of this limitation, OpenID Connect is constrained to an architecture where relying parties must be in direct contact with the issuers/authorities of obtained user assertions in order to trust their presentations.